theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-03_instructions.md

       ![Creating an Azure Databricks Cluster in the Azure portal](Linked_Image_Files/M03-E02-T03-img01.png)

-4. In the **Compute** screen
+4. From the **Compute** screen you can see the status of your cluster.

       ![Creating an Azure Databricks Cluster in the Azure portal](Linked_Image_Files/ScreenShot00814.png)

 > **Note**: The creation of the Azure Databricks instance will take approximately 10 minutes as the creation of a Spark cluster is simplified through the graphical user interface.
 You will note that the **State** of **Pending** whilst the cluster is being created.
 This will change to **Running** when the Cluster is created.
 If you get **QuotaExceeded, error message: Operation could not be completed as it results in exceeding approved Total Regional Cores quota** error than delete the existing cluster and create a new single node cluster.
+Otherwise skip the screenshot below and continue from **Exercise 3: Read data with Azure Databricks**

    ![Creating an Azure Databricks Cluster in the Azure portal](Linked_Image_Files/ScreenShot00815.png)